Scervantes111/PersonalSal2.0/README.md

 - Makes developers master git to add, update and delete code collaboratively.
 - Makes developers refactor and explain improved code.
 - Makes developers interact in a structured manner before coding features.
+- Makes developers raise issues using a well formed approach.

 # How to get involved